amathislab/dlc2action_annotation/readme_media/userguide.md

 ```bash
 python split.py --file path/to/video --split-size S --downsample N --fps F --skeleton-file /path/to/DLC
 ```
-Here 'S' encodes the size of each piece in seconds, `downsample` lets you only keep every `N`th frame (useful in case of large fps) and `F` is the input video framerate.
+Here `S` encodes the size of each piece in seconds, `downsample` lets you only keep every `N`th frame (useful in case of large fps) and `F` is the input video framerate.
 The `skeleton-file` parameter is optional.

 Back to main [readme](../README.md)